menashe12346/Kosaraju-Server/README.md

 3. **Run the server:**
    Refer to the specific instructions provided in each stage's directory to start the server and interact with it.

-## 🤝 Contributing

-If you would like to contribute to this project, please create a fork and submit a pull request with your changes.
-Ensure that your code adheres to the coding standards used in this project.

-## 📜 License

-This project is licensed under the MIT License.